-Type of Violation(s) 2010-11 USPAP Citation(s) Examples g and mitigating circumstances) 1st offense 2nd offense 3rd offense Failure to comply with Standards Rule 1-2.
+Type of Violation(s) 2010-11 USPAP Citation(s) Examples SANCTION (also refer to the sanction matrix and aggravating and mitigating circumstance) 1st offense 2nd offense 3rd offense Failure to comply with Standards Rule 1- 2.
 SR 1-2 Example #1 SR 1-2(b) An appraiser identifies that the appraisal is being used for mortgage finance purposes, when it is actually being used for a divorce settlement proceeding.
 Level II or III Level III or IV Level V Example #2 SR 1-2(g) An appraiser fails to identify that the appraisal is based on a lot split being considered by the property owner that has not yet occurred.
 Level III or IV Level V Example #3 SR 1-2(h) An appraiser fails to perform the sales comparison approach although it was necessary for credible assignment results.
-Level IV Level V Failure to comply with Standards Rule 1-3.
+Level IV Level V Failure to comply with Standards Rule 1- 3.
 SR 1-3 Example #1 SR 1-3(a) An appraiser fails to recognize that the major employer in the region has announced that it will be closing, which has resulted in declining market values for the area.
-Level III or IV Level V Example #2 SR 1-3(b) An appraiser fails to consider the subject property's zoning in developing an opinion of the highest and best use.
-Level III or IV Level V Failure to comply with Standards Rule 1-4.
-SR 1-4 Example #1 SR 1-4(b)(i) An appraiser develops a cost approach but does not develop an opinion of the site value using an appropriate method or technique.
-Level II or III Level III or IV Level V Example #2 SR 1-4(e) In providing an opinion of seven (7) contiguous buildable lots, an appraiser simply adds together the value of the individual parcels to arrive at an overall opinion of value.
+Level III or IV Level V Example #2 SR 1-3(b) An appraiser falls to consider the subject property's zoning in developing an opinion of the highest and best use.
+Level III or IV Level V Failure to comply with Standards Rule 1- SR 1-4 Example #1 SR 1-4(b)(l) An appraiser develops a cost approach but does not develop an opinion of the site value using an appropriate method or, technique.
+Level II or III Level III or IV Level V Example #2 SR 1-4(e) In providing an opinion of seven (7) contiguous buildable lots, an appraiser simply adds together the value of the individual parcels to arrive at an overall opinion of yalue.
 Level II or III Level III or IV Level V Example #3 SR 1-4(g) In performing an appraisal for the purchase of a hotel, an appraiser does not analyze the effect on value of the personal property included in the sale price.
 Level III or IV Level V Failure to comply with Standards Rule 1-5.
 SR 1-5 Example #1 SR 1-5(a) An appraiser fails to analyze the current agreement of sale on the subject property, even though it was available during the normal course of business.
-Level II or III Level III or IV Level V Example #2 SR 1-5(b) An appraiser fails to analyze the fact that the subject property sold 18 months prior for an amount 30% above its current pending sale price.
-Level IV Level V
+Level II or III Level III or IV Level V Example #2 SR 1-5(b) An appraiser fails to enalyze the fact that the subject property sold 18 months prior for an amount 30% above its current pending sale price.
+Level IV Level V Failure to comply with Standards Rule 1- SR 1-6